veprbl/mysqlpp/README-Visual-C++.txt

     (Aside: You may not have come across the .hta extension before.
     It's for a rarely-used feature of Microsoft's Internet Explorer, called HTML Applications.
 Know what Adobe AIR is?
-Kinda like that, only without the compilation into a single binary blob, the cross-platform compatibility, and the power of Flash and ActionScript 3.
-These limitations don't cause a problem here.
+Kinda like that, only without the compilation into a single binary blob which you must install before you can run it.
-    In fact, AIR would be vast overkill here.
 Just open install.hta in a text editor to see how it works.)